Ko wai au?

 I'm Brent Simpson.
 I'm an educator, technologist, and communicator, based on Waiheke Island.

-For thirty years I've been turning up early to technologies that matter, and helping people make sense of them before the hype cycle hits.
+For thirty years I've been turning up early to technologies that matter, and helping people make sense of them.
 I built some of the first websites in the early nineties, and I was running blogs and wikis inside universities before most institutions knew what they were.
-I suggested podcasting at my community radio station before the word had really landed.
-I've been working with AI in classrooms since most schools were still debating whether to mention it in their policy documents.
+I helped implement podcasting at my community radio station before the word had really landed.
+And now I'm working conscientously with AI in classrooms.

-I'm not a specialist in one area.
-I compose solutions that draw on instructional design, web development, media production, AI integration, and a genuine commitment to working across cultural and linguistic diversity — backed by thirty years of doing it for real organisations in real contexts.
+I'm not a specialist in just one area.
+I create solutions that draw on instructional design, web development, media production, AI integration, and I have a genuine commitment to working across cultural and linguistic diversity.
+I've done this for thirty years, for real organisations in real contexts.

 Taku mahi